It’s important to connect with your child regularly.

 VolunteerMatch.org for ideas.

-Hit the road.
+7. Hit the road.

 Choose an exciting destination, but one close enough that you won’t feel worn out by the time you arrive.
 Plan for regular stops and pack appropriate distractions.
 Before hitting the road, get tips on how to help your child pack for a trip.

-Learn to meditate.
+8. Learn to meditate.

 Meditation can be a powerful tool for both you and your child.
 Research shows it decreases stress, anxiety, pain and depression.
 It can also improve your mood and boost self-esteem.
 Choose a method that works best for both of you.
 You could…

-Set a serene soundtrack.
+9. Set a serene soundtrack.

-Bust some moves.
+10. Bust some moves.

 When you sense you both need it, crank up some tunes and just dance.
-Your child may want to change the music (that’s ok!) or make fun of your moves (again, totally fine!).
+Your child may want to change the music (that’s OK!) or make fun of your moves (again, totally fine!).
 Hopefully your child will join your dance party.
 Grooving and shaking can release tension in your bodies and cause serious laugh attacks — and who couldn’t use that?

-Whether you like to take a load off or go for a walk, you and your child can find an easy, free way to connect daily.
+You and your child can find an easy, free way to connect daily.